HamzaSaddour/Path-planning-for-Multi-UAV-/README.md

 Vehicles (UAVs).
 While significant progress has been made in addressing the challenges of UAV path planning, much of the existing research focuses on simplified scenarios rather than real-world urban environments.
 Additionally, most studies do not consider scenarios involving multiple UAVs, and those that do often rely on real-time, reactive avoidance rather than pre-planned, offline algorithms.
-To this end, this thesis presents a framework for 3D path planning in urban environments for multiple UAVs.
+To this end, this project presents a framework for 3D path planning in urban environments for multiple UAVs.
 This work is distinguished by introducing a new RRT*-based collision-free path planning algorithm for multiple UAVs implemented on real-world urban maps.
 ## Abstract